Schaeffler targets stable operating margin

-FRANKFURT German engineering group Schaeffler aims to keep its operating margin stable over the long term as it expects the economic environment in its key markets to remain positive.
+FRANKFURT Nov 16 German engineering group Schaeffler IPO-SHF.F aims to keep its operating margin stable over the long term as it expects the economic environment in its key markets to remain positive.

 Schaeffler CEO Klaus Rosenfeld confirmed in an interview with German weekly Automobilwoche the group's target of an operating EBIT (earnings before interest and tax) margin of between 12 and 13 percent for the full year.